Teresa Gorman: Political career

 Under her maiden name Moore, Gorman attempted to enter the House of Commons as an Independent candidate for the Conservative-held seat of Streatham in the October 1974 general election, polling 210 votes.
 In the same year she founded (and later chaired) the Alliance of Small Firms & Self-Employed People.
 She later sat as an elected member of Westminster City Council from 1982 to 1986.

-At 55 years, Gorman was elected to the House of Commons in the 1987 election.
-When she first sought the candidature for Billericay, she claimed to have been born in 1941 rather than 1931, believing this would increase her chances.
+Gorman was elected to the House of Commons in the 1987 election.
+When she sought the candidature for Billericay in 1986, she claimed to have been born in 1941, aged 45, rather than 1931, aged 55, believing this would increase her chances.
 The night after she was elected she appeared on a notable edition of the Channel 4 late-night discussion programme After Dark when she "stormed off the set".

-In the 1990 party leadership election she voted for John Major to succeed Margaret Thatcher but four years later she was one of the Maastricht Rebels, who nearly brought down John Major's government over the Maastricht Treaty.
+In the 1990 party leadership election she voted for John Major to succeed Margaret Thatcher but four years later she was one of the Maastricht Rebels, who nearly brought down Major's government over the Maastricht Treaty.

 In 1992, Gorman introduced an amendment to the Representation of the People Act under the Ten Minute Rule to give two seats to each constituency, one for a male MP and one for a female.
 The amendment received only a first reading.
 She was a prominent figure in the group of Conservative rebels over European issues.
 In 1994, she had the Conservative whip withdrawn for refusing to back the EC Finance Bill.